ChrisPenner/CMPT370/doc/impl/implementation.md

 we decided that for a project of this scope it is easiest to use an 'update' method on the view which we can call whenever the underlying data changes.

-Due to time constraints and poor planning, we often relied too heavily on public static variables rather than passing the object references to each module in our MVC architecture.
+Due to time constraints and less-than-optimal planning, we often relied too heavily on public static variables rather than passing the object references to each module in our MVC architecture.
 Given more time, we would have cleaned up that code to ensure only specified modules have access to certain objects.